-During the 2021-2022 school year the district engaged is educational partners in a variety of ways which provided the students, staff, families and community an opportunity to identify priorities for the district's work moving forward.
-The engagement process took place between August 2021- May 2022 and included School Site Council meetings; the English Learner Parent Advisory Committee (ELAC), the District English Learner Parent Advisory Committee (DELAC), and other district committees such as the Migrant Parent Advisory Committee (MPAC), California School Employees Association (CSEA), Williams Teacher Association (WTA), and the District Leadership Team and Instructional Leadership Team.
+During the 2022-2023 school year the district engaged is educational partners in a variety of ways which provided the students, staff, families and community an opportunity to identify priorities for the district's work moving forward.
+The engagement process took place between August 2022- May 2023 and included School Site Council meetings; the English Learner Parent Advisory Committee (ELAC), the District English Learner Parent Advisory Committee (DELAC), and other district committees such as the Migrant Parent Advisory Committee (MPAC), California School Employees Association (CSEA), Williams Teacher Association (WTA), and the District Leadership Team and Instructional Leadership Team.
 A LCAP Survey was sent out to all educational partners in January.
-The results stimulated the conversation for the twenty-six Focus Groups that were held in February that included students, classified staff, certificated staff, parents, and administrators.
-The Williams Task Force Committee was created to include educational partners from all of the afore mentioned groups and met monthly from January 2022- May 2023.
+Surveys were sent out to certificated and classified staff, parents and students.
+The results were analyzed in order to determine each group's areas of most perceived need.
+Focus groups were conducted for each group at each site.
+3 questions, from each groups' specific survey, whose responses had the highest percentage of disagree and strongly disagree answers were brought forward to each respective group.
+The groups were able to elaborate on the responses.
+A fourth question that represented the highest percentage of agree and strongly agree was also presented to each group.
+Again the groups were able to elaborate on the responses.
+The results stimulated the conversation for the Focus Groups that were held in February that included students, classified staff, certificated staff, parents, and administrators.
+The Williams Task Force Committee including educational partners from all of the afore mentioned groups and met monthly from September 2022- May 2024.
 Presentations to the school board took place throughout the school year keeping them abreast of changes and updates.